stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 We make function `implName` for generating the name of the implementation function available, to allow interface implementations depending on other implementations to access this name.
-Is is for instance required in the implemenation of `Ord'` (see below).
+This is, for instance, required in the implemenation of `Ord'` (see below).

 Since interface declarations always have the same